To Catch a Predator: Suicide of Bill Conradt

 In November 2006, Perverted-Justice announced that another To Catch a Predator sting had been conducted with law enforcement in Murphy, Texas.
-There were 25 men who arrived at the location on Mandeville Drive over four days, with law enforcement investigating additional suspects.
-The predators included a former church music director and a former police officer in his 60s.
-These additional suspects, who conducted chats but did not arrive at the undercover house, included Kaufman County assistant district attorney Louis Conradt, who shot and killed himself on November 5, 2006, at his home when police attempted to serve him with a search warrant, after he had been caught talking to and exchanging pictures with a Perverted-Justice volunteer posing as a 13-year-old boy.
+There were 25 men who arrived at the location on Mandeville Drive over four days, with law enforcement investigating additional suspects that did not arrive.
+These additional suspects, who conducted chats but did not arrive at the undercover house, included Kaufman County assistant district attorney Bill Conradt, who shot and killed himself on November 5, 2006, at his home when police attempted to serve him with a search warrant, after he had been caught talking to and exchanging pictures with a Perverted-Justice volunteer posing as a 13-year-old boy.
 After Conradt failed to appear at a prearranged meeting, NBC and local police tracked him to his home.
-He committed suicide as police and an NBC camera crew entered his home, capturing the scene when the fatal shot was fired.
-His estate, managed by his sister Patricia Conradt, filed suit against Dateline for US$105 million.
+Conradt killed himself as police and an NBC camera crew entered his home, capturing the scene when the fatal shot was fired.
+His estate, managed by his sister Patricia Conradt, later sued Dateline for US$105 million.
 The case was eventually settled out of court for an undisclosed sum.